WeaveTime: Stream from Earlier Frames into Emergent Memory in VideoLLMs¶

 Key Findings¶

-- Direct fine-tuning on small-scale offline data using only timestamp prompts (without TR) degrades streaming performance (−3.68%), indicating a distribution mismatch.
+- Fine-tuning on small-scale offline data with only timestamp prompts (no TR) leads to a decline in streaming performance (-3.68%), indicating distribution mismatch.

-- Adding Temporal Reconstruction yields substantial improvements (+5.82%) under the same data budget, validating the effectiveness of SOPE.
+- Adding Temporal Reconstruction (TR) significantly improves performance (+5.82%) under the same data budget, proving the effectiveness of SOPE.

-- Using only 30k offline samples and 8 GPUs, WeaveTime matches StreamForest trained on 121k streaming samples with 32 GPUs, demonstrating exceptional data and computational efficiency.
+- Using only 30k offline samples and 8 GPUs matches the performance of StreamForest, which uses 121k streaming samples and 32 GPUs, demonstrating high efficiency.

-- Fine-only full token-level retrieval results in OOM, confirming the necessity of the C2F strategy.
+- Fine-only token-level retrieval causes OOM, validating the necessity of the coarse-to-fine (C2F) strategy.

 Highlights & Insights¶

-- The two-stage philosophy of "teach order first, then use order" is elegant: temporal awareness is injected during training and then leveraged to guide retrieval during inference.
+- "Teach First, Use Later" Philosophy: The two-stage design is elegant—injecting temporal awareness during training and utilizing it to guide retrieval during inference.

 Limitations & Future Work¶

-- The entropy threshold \(\delta\) is a global hyperparameter with no task-adaptive adjustment.
+- The entropy threshold \(\delta\) is a global hyperparameter and does not adapt to specific task types.

-- The influence of historical QA context in multi-turn dialogues on current retrieval decisions is not discussed.
+- Does not discuss the impact of historical QA context in multi-turn dialogues on current retrieval decisions.

 Related Work & Insights¶

-- StreamBridge: enhances Video-LLMs via a streaming training pipeline, but requires large amounts of streaming data and computational resources.
+- StreamBridge: Enhances Video-LLMs through a streaming training pipeline but requires substantial streaming data and resources.

-- ReKV: a retrieval-based KV cache method that retains all visual memories but lacks temporal awareness.
+- ReKV: A retrieval-based KV cache method that retains all visual memory but lacks temporal awareness.

-- StreamForest: manages streaming memory using clustering and forest structures, requiring 121k dedicated samples and 32 GPUs.
+- StreamForest: Manages streaming memory using clustering and forest structures, requiring 121k specialized samples and 32 GPUs.

-- Insights: Temporal awareness may be a foundational capability for all video understanding tasks, not merely for streaming scenarios; uncertainty-driven adaptive computation allocation is a broadly applicable design pattern.
+- Insight: Temporal awareness may be a foundational capability for all video tasks, not just streaming; uncertainty-driven adaptive computation is a versatile design pattern.

 Rating¶